Miss A. Martin-Mills

 Aims and Goals

 These are the ‘Principles of Outstanding Music’ at Shobnall Primary & Nursery School.
-They were devised and agreed by the children and staff in November 2019, informed by the way we feel that Music should be taught across the School.
+They were devised and agreed by the children and staff, informed by the way we feel that Music should be taught across the School.

 Principle 1: Children are confident and enjoy performance and understand that music is created to be performed.